Thank you for your response

 |Maximum contribution||The contribution is 12% on salary.||The Contribution is limited to 8.33% on salary up to Rs.15,000, i.e. Rs.
 1250|

 But if the contribution is more than Rs.2.5 lakh in any year.
-Then tax is payable on excess amounts.
+Then tax is payable on interest earned on such excess amounts.

 If the balance amount in EPF is withdrawn before 5 years, then TDS @10% is deducted.